jeanpierre-jeri/test-bsale/README.md

-# test-bsale
-This is the frontend part of bsale test
+This is the frontend part of the BSALE test, this will communicate with the api i created hosted in heroku to work.